Planning for a Long-Term Care Public Option

 - An increasing benefit at a 3% compound rate

 There is a view that this level of benefits may represent the minimum standard for personal coverage to qualify for an opt out of the public option and the corresponding tax.
 Even if this benefit level represents a “safe harbor” of sorts, it is far from an adequate amount of coverage for the typical claim in many markets, both in terms of monthly benefit as well as duration of benefits.
 This shines a light on the difference between planning for potential legislation and implementing a more comprehensive care planning strategy.
 Educating clients about the difference may also represent the first step in guiding clients through a decision-making process that addresses both elements of this very real planning challenge.
 Also, it is critical to consider other designs with longer benefit periods that may be available at similar, if not lower pricing versus looking exclusively at 2-year benefit periods even if only seeking the minimum coverage to qualify for a potential opt-out.
+One of the primary issues with addressing this challenge is viewing it as a point in time decision.

 Interested in hearing the rest of the story?
 Complete the form below to be contacted by Cavalier Associates.